Byzantine Generals in the Permissionless Setting: Introduction

 In Section \ref{framework} we describe a framework of this kind, according to which protocols run relative to a \emph{resource pool}.
 This resource pool specifies a \emph{resource balance} for each participant over the duration of the execution (such as hashrate or stake in the currency), which may be used in determining which participants are permitted to make broadcasts updating the state.

 \textbf{Byzantine Generals in the Permissionless Setting.} Our second aim is to address a programme of research that looks to replicate for the permissionless setting what papers such as \cite{DLS88,dolev1983authenticated,lamport1982byzantine} achieved for the permissioned case.
 Our framework allows us to formalise the question, ``Under what adversarial conditions, under what synchronicity assumptions, and for what types of permissionless protocol (proof-of-work/proof-of-stake/proof-of-space), are solutions to the Byzantine Generals Problem possible?''
 In fact, the theory of consensus for permissionless protocols is quite different than for the permissioned case.
 Our main theorem establishes one such major difference.
 All terms in the statement of Theorem \ref{detimposs} below will be formally defined in Sections \ref{framework} and \ref{Sync}.
-Roughly, the adversary is $q$-bounded if it always has at most a $q$-fraction of the total resource balance (e.g.\ a $q$-fraction of the total hashrate), while being weakly decentralised is a minimal requirement that ensures that the criterion for permissionless entry to the protocol isn't circumvented in some trivial sense.\footnote{This requirement could really be absorbed into the definition of a permissionless protocol, but, for technical reasons, we find it convenient keep weak decentralisation as a separate notion.
-It is formally defined in Section \ref{Sync}.}
+Roughly, the adversary is $q$-bounded if it always has at most a $q$-fraction of the total resource balance (e.g.\ a $q$-fraction of the total hashrate).

-\textbf{Theorem 3.3}. \emph{ Consider the synchronous and permissionless setting, and suppose $q\in (0,1]$.
-There is no deterministic and weakly decentralised protocol that solves the Byzantine Generals Problem for a $q$-bounded adversary.} The positive results that we previously mentioned for the permissioned case concerned deterministic protocols.
+\textbf{Theorem 1}. \emph{ Consider the synchronous and permissionless setting, and suppose $q\in (0,1]$.
+There is no deterministic protocol that solves the Byzantine Generals Problem for a $q$-bounded adversary.} The positive results that we previously mentioned for the permissioned case concerned deterministic protocols.
 So, Theorem \ref{detimposs} describes a fundamental difference in the theory for the permissioned and permissionless settings.
 With Theorem \ref{detimposs} in place, we then focus on probabilistic solutions to the Byzantine Generals Problem.
 We leave the details until Sections \ref{Sync} and \ref{PSync}, but highlight below another theorem of significant interest, which clearly separates the functionalities that can be achieved by PoW and PoS protocols.